 - Cutting tools: sewing scissors, paper scissors, pinking shears, and rotary cutter with cutting mat and acrylic ruler

-- Pattern-related tools: tracing paper or freezer paper, writing utensils, tape, pattern weights
+- Pattern-related tools: tracing paper or freezer paper (read: what is freezer paper used for in sewing?), writing utensils, tape, pattern weights

 - Marking tools: water-soluble fabric marker, tailor’s chalk, tracing wheel, etc